e271828e/Flight.jl/docs/notes/design/framework_spec.md

 where its paths are mounted.

-**A problem never authors the environment.** The environment is the world's and the `baseline`'s business: a sibling [component](#g-component)'s slots in a full world, a handle-valued root slot in a thin rig.
+**A problem never authors the environment.** The environment is the world's and the `baseline`'s business: a sibling [component](#g-component)'s root inputs in a full world, a handle-valued root input in a thin rig.
 The problem *receives* its handles through the user parameter record ([§14.7][s14-7]), and only queries them.

 **Why.** The reason is the resolution rule just stated: a condition entry